ZakAP/Pokedex/README.md

-<h1 align="center" >Pokedex</h1>
+<h1 align="center" >Pokédex</h1>

 <blockquote align="center">
-   An interface for viewing information about pokemons using the pokeAPI
+   An interface for viewing information about pokémons using the pokéAPI
 </blockquote>

 <p align="center">